kybernetyk/grub-ancap-theme/Readme.md

 ## License

 I put this under MIT but I have no idea what the original license was.
-So yeah ... (intellectual property is theft so who cares)
+So yeah ...